Your Roth IRA Retirement Plan

 • Married filing separately and did not live with their spouse at any time during the course of the tax year.

-The annual contribution you can make to your Roth IRA is limited by IRS rules.
+Roth IRA rules limit the annual contribution you can make to your account.

 • $5,000 if you're under the age of 50 and don't exceed the income limits